-• SG This icon represents an ESG Data Convergence metric This important industry initiative aims to standardise ESG metrics to enable meaningful comparative reporting across portfolio companies.
-This year marked a landmark moment for the initiative as the first data convergence survey was issued by participating GPs to their portfolio firms The six metrics can be found where you see the above icon - -Scopes 1, 2 and 3 greenhouse gas (GHG) emissions - -Board diversity - Work-related injuries - -Renewable energy - Net new hires - Employee engagement See page 22 for more details TowerBrook reports annually to the UNPRI on progress towards implementing its six principles In 2021, Tower Brook received scores of:
+• CSG This icon represents an ESG Data Convergence metric

+This important industry initiative aims to standardise ESG metrics to enable meaningful comparative reporting across portfolio companies.
+This year marked a landmark moment for the initiative as the first data convergence survey was issued by participating GPs to their portfolio firms

+The six metrics can be found where you see the above icon

+- -Scopes 1, 2 and 3 greenhouse gas (GHG)

+- -Board diversity

+- emissions

+- Work-related injuries -Net new hires

+- -Renewable energy

+- Employee engagement

+See page 22 for more details

+TowerBrook reports annually to the UNPRI on progress towards implementing its six principles

+In 2021.
+Tower Brook received scores of:

+Investment and Stewardship Policy

+(90/100)

+(90/100)

-https://www.nvestment.and.Stewardship.Policy (90/100) Private Equity-specific reporting (90/100) Pregin ESG transparency data shows TowerBrook in top 1%
+Private Equity-specific reporting

+Preqin ESG transparency data shows TowerBrook in top 1%